aryaniyaps/moodle-proctor/README.md

 This repository contains related parts of a larger proctoring system, but they are not fully wired together end to end yet.

 - `dsc` is primarily a dashboard UI prototype
-- `manual_proctoring` is a working desktop demo backed by a local Express server
+- `manual_proctoring` is a working desktop client backed by the main Fastify backend compatibility layer
 - `ai_proctoring` is a standalone real-time detection service
 - the mobile scanning app still needs production backend and storage integration